a-tenne/snake/README.md

 ## Tests

-The project is fully unit tested, rendering excluded.
+The project is fully unit tested, rendering excluded (parts of rendering methods are tested, but the rendering itself is not).
 Tests get built automatically.
 To run them, type `ctest` in the build directory (on all platforms).
-Alternatively, they can be ran directly from Visual Studio on Windows.
+Alternatively, they can be ran directly from Visual Studio via the GUI.

+## Documentation

+If you've been following along, you might have noticed the `docs` directory, which contains a `Doxyfile`.
+To generate a full documentation webpage for the project you can use [doxygen](https://doxygen.nl/).
+Simply enter the docs directory and type `doxygen`.
+Now enter the generated `html` directory and either:

+- Open the `index.html` with your browser
+- Or host an http server.
+Example: `python3 -m http.server 8000` &rarr; in browser: `localhost:8000`

+You can also just view all doxygen documentation inside the header files.